perdian/perdian/README.md

 # Christian Seifert

-I'm Christian Seifert, a software engineering enthusiast developing software for more than 20 years.
-I'm currently working as Principal Consultant and Senior Software Architect at [esentri](https://www.esentri.com/).
+I'm Christian Seifert, a seasoned software architect with a rich history spanning over two decades.
+I'm currently working as Senior Software Architect and Principal Consultant at [esentri](https://www.esentri.com/).

+Originating from a deep fascination with technology, I dedicate my time to both hands-on coding and sculpting a cohesive architectural vision for teams and business collaborators alike.

-I regularly [speak at software development conferences](https://www.perdian.de/conference-talks/), mainly focussing on the human side of being a software engineer.
-From time to time I also [publish articles](https://www.perdian.de/publications/) about software engineering.
+I regularly [speak at software development conferences](https://www.perdian.de/conference-talks/), and [publish articles](https://www.perdian.de/publications/) mainly focussing on the human side of being a software engineer.

 You can find more about me on my personal homepage at [https://www.perdian.de](https://www.perdian.de).

 The projects that I host on GitHub are my personal side projects.
-Applications, tools, utilities and sometimes just configurations that first and foremost scratch my own itches.
-Nothing fancy or extremely exciting but things that make my life a little easier.
+Applications, tools, utilities and sometimes just configurations that first and foremost scratch my own itches - things that make my life a little easier.

 If you find them useful then I'm happy to provide a few resources or ideas.